BhaveshMahajan006/PySpark/Introduction.md

 # Introduction

---Spark's Architecture
+-Spark's Architecture

--- The Apache Spark framework uses a master-slave architecture that consists of a driver, which runs as a master node, and many executors that run across as worker nodes in the cluster.
+- The Apache Spark framework uses a master-slave architecture that consists of a driver, which runs as a master node, and many executors that run across as worker nodes in the cluster.
 Apache Spark can be used for batch processing and real-time processing as well.